wp-plugins/inline-tweet-sharer/readme.txt

 1. Example of how the twitter feed appears in your site.

 == Changelog ==
+= 1.0.7 =
+* Fixed a bug when people clicked "Cancel" the word "null" was shared.

 = 1.0.6.1 =
 * Spelling mistake in the readme.txt affected the look of the wordpress.org listing.